Rahilchavda/Wordly-Clone/README.md

-# Wordly-Clone
-Covid era games !
-🎯 Wordle Clone with React & Tailwind
+# 🎯 Wordle Clone with React & Tailwind (Covid era games !)
 A simple Wordle Clone built with React, Tailwind CSS, and useState/useEffect hooks.
 This project implements core game logic, user input handling, and tile coloring to mimic the classic Wordle experience.

 🚀 Features